top of page

 The Executive Board oversees all activities of the Association and manages its business and financial affairs.

-Vice President: Nicolette McNeely, RVT
+President: Nicolette McNeely, RVT

 Nicolette McNeely graduated from Central Carolina Community College with an Associate of Applied Science in Veterinary Medical Technology in 2001 and later earned a Bachelor of Science in Zoology from NCSU.